jetify-com/devbox/docs/app/docs/devbox_cloud/getting_started.md

 ### Prerequisites
 Devbox Cloud Shell requires the following:

-* **Devbox 0.2.0 or higher.** If you do not have Nix installed on your machine, Devbox will install it with the default configuration for your OS
+* **Devbox 0.3.0 or higher.** If you do not have Nix installed on your machine, Devbox will install it with the default configuration for your OS.
 * **A Github Account with an SSH Key Configured**.
 This is used by Devbox to authenticate and connect you to your Cloud VM.